sierracheng/TECHIN514_W24/Lab 1 - Intro to PlatformIO/Lab1 Intro to PlatformIO.md

-# Lab 1 : Introduction to Platform IO with ESP32
+# Lab 1 : Introduction to Platform IO with XIAO Seeeduino SAMD21

 # ****1. Introduction to Platform IO****